srutanik/GSoC_23/README.md

   - Rania Patsia
   - John Hartley

+    Special thanks to [@JaydevSR](https://github.com/JaydevSR) for his valuable guidance regarding GSoC and helping with the proposal.

 ## ✍🏼 **PROJECT DESCRIPTION**:

 We create a custom gprMax kernel in the Jupyter Notebook which contains all the necessary modules and files from the gprMax installation that can be used within the Jupyter Notebook.